 I recently got a call from someone trying to gain a better understanding of the differences between standard and routed export shipments (also called routed export transactions) and how responsibilities change when dealing with routed export shipments.

 Then, I got another call, and then an email or two, and so on—so perhaps you have these questions as well.
-If you’re curious about the differences, this explanation is for you.
+Let me explain.

-According to the U.S. Census Bureau Common Trade Definitions, a standard shipment is “all goods being sent from one U.S. Principal Party in Interest (USPPI) to one consignee located in a single country of destination on a single conveyance and on the same day.”
-The Electronic Export Information (EEI) should be filed when the value of the goods is over $2,500 per Schedule B or HTS commodity classification code.
+According to the U.S. Census Bureau's International Trade Definitions, a standard export shipment is “all goods being sent from one U.S. Principal Party in Interest (USPPI) to one consignee located in a single country of destination on a single conveyance and on the same day.”
+The U.S. Foreign Trade Regulations (FTR) require that the Electronic Export Information (EEI) should be filed when the value of the goods in the export shipment is more than $2,500 per Schedule B or HTS commodity classification code.

 A routed export shipment is a specific shipment type that has unique (and often confusing rules).
-Here are the major differences and changes in responsibility exporters need to understand about routed export shipments.
+Here are the major differences and changes in responsibility exporters need to understand.

 Who Arranges the Freight